CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 ### Estimated Duration: 40 Minutes

-## Lab scenario
+## Overview

-You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
-You must learn how to connect log data from the many data sources in your organization.
-The next source of data is Linux virtual machines using the Common Event Formatting (CEF) via Legacy Agent and Syslog connectors.
+In this lab you are a Security Operations Analyst working at a company that has implemented Microsoft Sentinel.

+You will connect log data from Linux virtual machines using both the Common Event Format (CEF) via Legacy Agent and Syslog connectors to enable data collection for security monitoring and analysis.

 >**Important:** There are steps within the next Tasks that are done in different virtual machines.
 Look for the Virtual Machine name references.

-## Lab objectives
+## Objectives

-In this lab, you will perform the following:
+In this lab, you will perform the following tasks:

 - Task 1: Connect a Linux Host using the Common Event Format connector
 - Task 2: Connect a Linux host using the Syslog connector
 - Task 3: Configure the facilities you want to collect and their severities for the Syslog connector